Segnosaurus: History of discovery

 In 1983, Barsbold listed additional specimens GIN 100/87 and 100/88.
 In 2010, however, the paleontologist Lindsay E. Zanno suggested these may refer to paratypes IGM 100/82 and IGM 100/83 (which had already been listed in 1979) because the Russian-to-English translation of Barsbold's article has several typographical errors in regard to specimen numbers.
 Zanno also noted that by the time of her study, there were numerous problems with the Segnosaurus IGM specimens, including damage caused since collection, the disappearance of elements of the holotype, incorrect identification of assigned elements, and more than one individual bearing the same specimen number.
 Holotype elements Zanno was able to access in 2010 included a severely damaged ilium, a sacrum missing the left sacral ribs with damage so it could not conjoin well with the rest of the ilium, and a pubic bone and ischium missing their upper portions.
 More bones bearing the specimen number IGM 100/82 were located but were not mentioned in Perle's description, while the whereabouts of some paratype elements was unknown.
 In a 2016 re-description of the holotype mandible, which had been little studied since 1979, Zanno and colleagues reported the majority of the tooth crowns had been damaged after collection, and most of them were missing their tips.
 Of the two (halves of the lower jaw), the right is nearly complete; only the hindmost part and the upper front of its mandibular symphysis (the area where the halves of the mandible meet) was missing.
 The left hemimandible is fragmented and preserves the front part with some displacement of bone due to crushing.

+In 1991, the paleontologist Minoru Tamura and colleagues reported vertebrae, limb bones, and teeth from the Late Cretaceous Jobu Formation of Kumamoto, Japan, which they assigned to Allosaurus sp. (of unspecified species), which would make it the youngest representative of that genus.
+The paleontologists André Burigo and Octávio Mateus instead found the femur similar to that of to Segnosaurus in 2025, and noted that other therizinosaur remains were known from the site, and they therefore reassigned these remains to Segnosaurus sp.